-A third party currently holds a consent to discharge CCA contaminated soil as base fill (under the supervision of SDC) to the landfill for re-contouring purposes.
+A third party currently holds a consent to discharge chromated copper arsenate (CCA) contaminated soil as base fill (under the supervision of SDC) to the landfill for recontouring purposes.
+This consent has been exercised.
+However, due to an excess of clean overburden, further re-contouring is required.